pymc-devs/pymc/GOVERNANCE.md

 Even if the BDFL does not sit on a specific subcommittee, he/she still retains override authority on the subcommittee's decisions.
-However, it is expected that the he/she will appoint a delegate to oversee the subcommittee's decisions, and explicit intervention from the BDFL will only be sought if the committee disagrees with the delegate's decision and no resolution is possible within the subcommittee.
-This is a different situation from a BDFL delegate for a specific decision, or a recusal, in which the BDFL gives up his/her authority to someone else in full.
+However, it is expected that he/she will appoint a delegate to oversee the subcommittee's decisions, and explicit intervention from the BDFL will only be sought if the committee disagrees with the delegate's decision and no resolution is possible within the subcommittee.
+This is a different situation from a BDFL delegate for a specific decision, or a recusal situation, in which the BDFL gives up his/her authority to someone else in full.

 ### NumFOCUS Subcommittee